 If you suffered injuries in an Uber, Lyft or other rideshare company accident in Reno as a passenger or driver in another vehicle, you should seek compensation for your losses.
 Rideshare accident cases are complex, because they include you, the rideshare driver, and the company, and these cases can also include multiple drivers, passengers, and occupants.
 Nevada law requires rideshare drivers to carry liability coverage when they have riders and between rides.
 Additionally, Uber and Lyft have policies to cover their drivers when they are signed into the apps.
 Your first course of action after an accident is to report the event to the rideshare company and file a claim with its insurance carrier.

 Insurance companies don’t stay in business by approving every claim, and they will downplay your injuries, so it is likely you will need the expertise of a ridesharing accident attorney to sue for damages.
 Whether through negotiation and settlement or a verdict in your favor, you may recover compensation for the following damages after an Uber, Lyft, or other ridesharing accident:

-The award-winning legal team at Benson & Bingham Accident Injury Lawyers understands the challenges that come in the wake of a serious Uber or Lyft accident, and we are here to help you fight for the compensation you deserve.
+The award-winning legal team at Benson & Bingham Accident Injury Lawyers, LLC understands the challenges that come in the wake of a serious Uber or Lyft accident, and we are here to help you fight for the compensation you deserve.
 You shouldn’t have to suffer the emotional stress brought on by lost wages and increased medical expenses because of another party’s actions.
 Contact us online or at (702) 382-9797 to discuss the details of your case and learn how we can help you hold those who harmed you accountable for their actions.

 “I would highly recommend Benson & Bingham.
 Lina and Goharik were very professional, caring and easily accessible.
 They both kept me regularly informed and I am truly happy I decided to go with Benson and Bingham.”